Smit334/Phish-Phighters/README.md

 # Phish Phighters - Design Documentation

+This project is a secure file storage and sharing system with user authentication and multiple device support.

 ## Data Structures
 Our system organizes data in Google Datastore using structs for:
 - **Users**: Contains user-specific information.